 Who do we support?

-North Hill House School delivers specialist education for up to 60 young people aged 6 to 19 years old with Autism Spectrum Disorder and associated conditions, which may include ADHD and dyslexia amongst others.
-We also offer residential care for up to 20 young people in our on-site residential area.
+North Hill House School delivers specialist education for up to 66 young people aged 6 to 19 years old with Autism Spectrum Disorder and associated conditions, which may include ADHD and dyslexia amongst others.
+We also offer residential care for young people in our off-site residential home.

 Offering a second chance